|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built by Curtiss in Buffalo, New York.
-Delivered to the U. S. Army serial number unknown.
+Delivered to the U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

-22, 1942 one of nine P-40s that took off from 7 Mile Drome near Port Moresby led by S/L Jackson against Lae.
-Six P-40s including this aircraft were to strafe Lae Airfield while the other three P-40s flew top cover.
+On March 22, 1942 took off from 7 Mile Drome near Port Moresby piloted by F/O Bruce Horace Anderson as one of nine P-40 Kittyhawks led by S/L John F. Jackson on a mission against Lae.
+Six Kittyhawks including this aircraft were to strafe Lae Airfieldwhile the other three flew top cover.

-Over the target, intercepted by A6M2 Zeros from the 4th Kokutai.
-Last seen by P-40E Kittyhawk A29-6 with smoke coming from the aircraft with an A6M2 Zero on his tail headed out to sea off Lae over the Huon Gulf.
+Over the target, intercepted by A6M2 Zeros from the 4th Kokutai (4th Air Group).
+While dog fighting with enemy aircraft, this Kittyhawk was last seen by P-40E Kittyhawk A29-6 smoking with an A6M2 Zero on its tail headed out to sea off Lae over the Huon Gulf.

-Anderson was officially declared dead on March 22, 1942.
-He is memorialized at Lae War Cemetery panel 6.
+Anderson was officially declared dead the day of the mission.
+He is memorialized at Lae War Cemetery on panel 6.

 RAAF Casualty File Anderson, Bruce Horace (NAA: A705, 163/22/111)